 Here’s what a score lines look like.
 It’s a thin white line in your glass.

 To begin measure the height of your butterfly transparency and mark that height across the whole piece of glass.
 To break glass you can only do one line at a time.
+This technique can be used on so many other project not just this mother’s day butterfly gift.

 Lay the glass on a flat surface and align your ruler to the line.
 Than use your glass cutter and with light to medium pressure run the glass cutter along the side of your ruler.
 You should have a scratching sound.
 Careful not to apply to much pressure as this will cause the glass to crack.
 If not enough pressure is applied you won’t get a good score line to help break your glass.